stackhpc/os-capacity/README.rst

 -------------------

-Assuming you have clouds.yaml in the right place, you can run the exporter doing something like this:
+Assuming you have clouds.yaml in the right place, and those credentials have read access to the Placement API, Nova API and Keystone APIs, you can run the exporter doing something like this:

 .. code::